 Helpful web links

-DCNR’s Bureau of Topographic and Geologic Survey sells rock boxes, known as the Pennsylvania Rock Hound Kit, which contains samples of Pennsylvania rocks.
-These boxes are useful teaching tools.
+DCNR’s Bureau of Geological Survey sells a rock box known as the Pennsylvania Rock Hound Kit.